sy2u/course-archive/Project/README_m2.md

 The matrix multiplication kernel and the permute kernel are provided.
 You will focus on implementing the input matrix unrolling kernel.

 In lecture 12, we covered how to unroll the input features for a single image.
-To unroll a batch of images, the unrolled features for each image in the batch should be concatenated.
-In other words, the shape of the unrolled matrix will be `Batch` x `Height_unrolled` x `Width_unrolled`.
+To unroll a batch of images, the unrolled matrix for each image in the batch should be concatenated along the row dimension.
+In other words, if the unrolled matrix of a single image has a shape of `H` x `W`, then the unrolled matrix of a batch of images will have a shape of `H` x `(Batch * W)`.

 In your template, the host code is separated into 3 parts. `conv_forward_gpu_prolog` allocates memory and copies data from host to device (Note: the device pointers given to you in this function are double pointers). `conv_forward_gpu` invokes input unrolling and matrix multiplication kernel. `conv_forward_gpu_epilog` copies output back to host and frees the device memory.